 Marlena U'ilani Gentry Giraldo

 Marlena was born and raised in Hawaii and has been living in New York City for the past 7 years.
 She has worked with children since the age of 12, baby sitting, teaching flower lei making, ukulele, and exploring the natural environment of the Big Island.
-While studying nursing in Hilo Hawaii at UHCC and working as a nurse's aide at Hilo Medical Center and North Hawaii Community Hospital she discovered her love for healing.
-In NYC she gained her certification in Healing Touch, and Biodynamic Craniosacral Therapy while working as a Travel Nanny for a prominent Art World Family.
+While studying nursing in Hilo Hawaii at HCC and working as a nurse's aide at Hilo Medical Center and North Hawaii Community Hospital she discovered her love for healing.
+In NYC she gained her certification in Healing Touch, and Biodynamic Craniosacral Therapy while working as a Travel Nanny.
 While travelling to places like Seoul, Rio de Janeiro, and her native Hawaii, along with many other far-flung locations and caring for three wonderful children, Marlena continued to develop her skills as an early childhood educator.
 Marlena continued her practice working with the children of the Stuyvesant Heights Co-op Preschool of which she is a founding parent member.
 A mother of two fabulous children, Nautilus and Nova, she continues to inspire and be inspired by all the children in her life.

 come join our staff!

 If you would like to volunteer or find employment as an educator, caregiver, administrator, chef or gardener please click below.